planetlabs/planet-client-python/docs/cli/cli-data.md

 the page for each with their list of asset types.

-Note that the asset filter doesn't perform any validation, so if your searches aren't returning anything check to make sure you got the asset right, and it's valid for the item-types you're searching.
+Note that the asset filter doesn't perform any validation, so if your searches aren't returning anything check to make sure you got the asset right, and it’s valid for the item-types you’re searching.

 ### Permission Filter